Dynamic Regret Reduces to Kernelized Static Regret: Introduction

 In this paper, we study the more general problem of minimizing the learner's regret relative to any \emph{sequence} of benchmarks $\cmp_{1},\dots,\cmp_{T}\in \ww$~\citep{HerbsterW98b,HerbsterW01,zinkevich2003online}:

 This objective is typically referred to as \emph{dynamic} regret, to distinguish it from the special case where the comparator sequence is fixed $\cmp_{1}=\dots=\cmp_{T}$ (referred to as \emph{static} regret).
 Intuitively, dynamic regret captures a notion of \emph{non-stationarity} in learning problems.
-Problem instances where $\cmp_1=\cdots=\cmp_T$ model classic problem settings, wherein there is a fixed ``solution'' whose performance we want to emulate, while a time-varying comparator sequence models problem settings where the learner needs to continuously adapt to a changing environment in which the best solution is time-varying and must be tracked over time.
+Problem instances where $\cmp_1=\cdots=\cmp_T$ model classic problem settings, wherein there is a fixed ``solution'' whose performance we want to emulate, while a time-varying comparator sequence models problem settings where the learner needs to continuously adapt to a changing environment in which the solution is time-varying.
 The complexity of a given comparator sequence is typically characterized by its \emph{path-length}:

 Clearly, if the path-length is large there is no hope to obtain low dynamic regret.
 The goal is thus to obtain performance guarantees that gracefully \emph{adapt} to the level of non-stationarity.
-For instance, in the setting of $G$-Lipschitz losses the minimax optimal dynamic regret guarantee is of the order of $\scO(\sqrt{(1+P_T) T})$, which scales naturally with the complexity of the benchmark sequence and recovers the optimal $\scO(\sqrt{T})$ static regret guarantee when the comparator is fixed.
+For instance, in the setting of $G$-Lipschitz losses and a bounded domain $D=\sup_{x,y\in \ww}\norm{x-y}$, the minimax optimal dynamic regret guarantee is of the order of $\cO(G\sqrt{(D^{2}+DP_T) T})$, which scales naturally with the complexity of the benchmark sequence and recovers the optimal $\cO(GD\sqrt{T})$ static regret guarantee when the comparator is fixed.
+In unbounded domains (e.g., $\ww=\R^{d}$) these bounds would be vacuous, so the guarantee should instead be adaptive to $M:=\max_{t}\norm{\cmp_{t}}$.
+In this case an analogous guarantee of $\tilde\cO(G\sqrt{(M^{2}+MP_{T})T})$ can be achieved at the expense of additional logarithmic terms.
+Throughout the paper we focus on the unbounded setting.

 \paragraph{Contributions. } In this work we introduce a new framework for reducing dynamic regret minimization to static regret minimization.
 Our key insight is that competing with a \emph{sequence} $\cmp_{1},\ldots,\cmp_{T}$ in $\ww$ can be equivalently framed as competing with some fixed \emph{function} $\cmp(\cdot)$ such that $\cmp(t)=\cmp_{t}$ for all $t$.
 In this view, we effectively transform dynamic regret minimization over a domain $\ww\subseteq\R^{d}$ into a \emph{static} regret minimization problem over a domain of \emph{functions}, depicted graphically in \Cref{fig:transform}.